 Think of these as starting points for your creation of islands of peace within yourself.
 Investigate these lands, and find a way in which you may ask your partner for a moment to clamber up onto the safety of your own haven in the course of a difficult conflict conversation.

 Think of recurring areas of frustration or current problems that you would like to discuss with your partner.
 Make a list of your specific needs that you feel are not being fulfilled in these areas.
 Try to think of ways in which to express these needs to your partner in a manner following Dr. Gottman’s rules for Softening Startup, by asking yourself the following questions:

 - How can I rephrase my “You” statements into “I” statements?

 - How can I describe what is happening without evaluation or judgment?

 - How can I express my needs to my partner in positive terms, in terms of what I would hope or want rather than what I don’t want or can’t deal with?

 - How can I show my partner appreciation for what I feel he/she has been doing in the past, or in the present with regard to this area?

-Remember that the above exercises are not set in stone, or a part of some one-size-fits-all rulebook!
+Remember that the above exercises are not set in stone or a part of some one-size-fits-all rulebook.
 Tailor them to your own relationship, your own needs, and your personal conversation styles.
-We hope that you will find them useful jumping-off points for cultivating your own sense of confidence in bringing peace and affection into your own conflict conversations.
-Play around with the ideas above, and let yourself be creative!
-Next week, look forward to the next two Skills for Managing Conflict as explained by Dr Gottman: “Repair and De-Escalate” and “Listen to Your Partner’s Underlying Feelings and Dreams.”
-Have a glorious weekend!
-Enjoy the summer sun.
+Let these be useful jumping-off points for cultivating your own sense of confidence in bringing peace and affection into your own conflict conversations.